Nissan Motor : pours cold water on hopes for quick fix to Renault strain | MarketScreener

 "It is critical to create opportunities in the future with Renault to discuss options for the alliance.
 I want to discuss these with Senard."

-Shareholders at Japan's second-biggest automaker were due to vote on a new governance structure and 11-member board, after the arrest last year of Ghosn over financial misconduct allegations - which he denies - revealed auditing weaknesses at the company.
+Shareholders at Japan's second-biggest automaker voted on a new governance structure and 11-member board, after the arrest last year of Ghosn over financial misconduct allegations - which he denies - revealed auditing weaknesses at the company.

 Renault, Nissan's biggest shareholder with 43.4% of the Japanese automaker, had demanded additional representation for its directors on Nissan groups overseeing company auditing and personnel nominations.